 Some firework events and celebrations call for specific colours to be used, examples include:

 - Gender reveals.
-Note that we have a dedicated article on this: Gender reveal firework displays.
+Note that I have a dedicated article on this: Gender reveal firework displays.

 - Anniversaries (gold, silver, ruby, sapphire and so on).